richpauly13/easy/projects/easy/README.md

 **E**asy **A**ngular **S**tyles with a11**Y**

-_This project is a work in prgress.
-Not all components are styled or documented...yet._
+_This project is a work in progress.
+Not all components are created or documented...yet._

 ## Overview